 As an accomplished doctor and as Stars of Science alumnus, Dr. Ahmad Nabeel has already built an illustrious career at a young age – he was named on the 2019 MIT Technology Review’s Innovators Under 35 List for the MENA region, which recognizes outstanding innovators who look to develop new solutions to tackling the world’s biggest problems.
 This prestigious list has previously included the likes of Mark Zuckerberg, Larry Page, and Jack Dorsey.

-Dr. Nabeel competed and eventually became a finalist on Stars of Science’s Season 9 (2017), where he introduced the world to his Virtual Beam and Self-Cleaning Laparoscope (re-branded as Klens).
-Normally, doctors have to manually clean the camera of a traditional laparoscope, resulting in loss of time, frustration, and decreased patient safety.
-His invention automatically and instantaneously cleans the lens of the camera intraoperatively with a push of a button, eliminating the need for the camera to be pulled out of the body time and again.
+Dr. Nabeel competed and eventually became a finalist on Stars of Science’s Season 9 (2017), where he introduced the world to his Virtual Beam and Self-Cleaning Laparoscope (re-branded as KLENS).
+His invention provides a solution for cleaning the camera of a traditional laparoscope automatically, instantaneously, and with a push of a button, eliminating the need for the camera to be pulled out of the body time and again.
 Dr. Nabeel won a Young Innovator Award at the 2018 World Innovation Summit for Health for his Laparoscope invention, which was recognized as one of the best participating medical innovations in the world.

 The Kuwaiti prodigy continued growing as an inventor and inside Qatar’s unique innovation ecosystem.
-In 2018, he participated in the first Arab Innovation Academy, a 10-day startup boot-camp organized by Qatar Science & Technology Park and European Innovation Academy.
-He worked as the CEO of a team of other talented young entrepreneurs to develop his idea “GoGather,” an app that helps users organize events and activities by providing an efficient way of keeping track of guests, and achieved second place.
+In 2018, he participated in the first Arab Innovation Academy, a 10-day startup boot camp organized by Qatar Science & Technology Park and European Innovation Academy.
+He worked as the CEO of a team of other talented young entrepreneurs to develop his idea, “GoGather,” an app that helps users organize events and activities by providing an efficient way of keeping track of guests and achieved second place.

 In Kuwait, Ahmad’s story and achievements were added to the official Arabic language curriculum in schools.
-He was also nominated to be the Ambassador of Kuwait Vision 2035 through the KAFO project of the Emiri Diwan.
+He was also chosen to be the Ambassador of Kuwait Vision 2035 through the KAFO project of the Emiri Diwan.

-Being back on the show shines a light on his growth during the past five years, securing him a spot as a juror on the show.
+Being back on the show shines a light on his growth during the past five years, securing him a spot as a guest juror on the show.
 Balancing the demands of his project development, his research, and his professional obligations is no small feat, but Dr. Nabeel himself is eager to contribute back to Stars of Science and guide other young Arab innovators on the show.